 *Removes helmet and reveals themselves to be Casteless*

 Made even more awesome if you're playing as a female Dwarf, as every other female Casteless in the game is depicted as a Noble-Hunter.
-Its a testament to the Female Dwarf Commoner's skill with a blade that even Beraht recognises that she's more valuable to him as a Sellsword than if he were force her to be a Concubine like her sister, Rica.
+It's a testament to the Female Dwarf Commoner's skill with a blade that even Beraht recognises that she's more valuable to him as a Sellsword than if he were to force her to be a Gold Digger like her sister, Rica.

-Hell, Duncan's summation of why he chose to recruit the Dwarf-Commoner in the first place;
+Duncan's summation of why he chose to recruit the Dwarf Commoner in the first place;

 Proving Master: This wo/man is not a Warrior!
 They are Casteless!
 Rejected by the Ancestors!
 His/her very footsteps pollute the stone!
 S/he has no place here!

 Bann Teagan gets one near the beginning of the game right after the battle at Ostagar.
 When Loghain gets back to Denerim and is trying to set himself up as regent, Teagan is the only one out of the entire Bannorn to stand up to him and point out that his retreat at Ostagar was pretty convenient.
 Though the entire Landsmeet must have been thinking the exact same thing, Teagan is the only one with the courage to call Loghain out directly.
 When Loghain basically tells him to shut up and fall in line, Teagan hits him with the following.

 Teagan: The Bannorn will not bow to you simply because you demand it!

 Keep in mind, Eamon is sick at this point, meaning Teagan is standing up to the most powerful man in the country, completely by himself, simply because it's the right thing to do.
 There's a reason some fans have dubbed him the Bannhammer.

 Note that all of the other nobles at the Landsmeet are wearing their expensive finery.
 Teagan, though?
 He's clad in heavy chainmail.
 He's expecting a fight when he calls Loghain out.